Eyebrow Background Glow

 • Enhanced development: Build faster with richer experiences and zero vendor lock-in

-AG-UI isn't just a technical specification—it's the foundation for the next generation of AI-enhanced applications where humans and agents seamlessly collaborate.
+AG-UI isn't just a technical specification—it's the foundation for the next generation of AI-enhanced applications that enable seamless collaboration between humans and agents.

 Want to learn more?